 If you joined me last week, I gave an Intro to Ayurveda because it is important to know a little history and have a better understanding of the science behind the lifestyle.
 Today we are going to talk about the three Ayurvedic body types.
-If you did not join us last week go back and watch the video so you can have a brief understanding of Ayurveda.
+Understanding which type you are can help with your health and overall life balance.
+If you did not join us last week, go back and watch the video so you can have a brief understanding of Ayurveda.

 THE AYURVEDIC BODY TYPE ELEMENTS

 In the world of Ayurveda there are five main elements:

 These five elements are a part of everything that is happening around us, for us, and within us.
 The space in your mouth allows your teeth and tongue to function properly, the air is what you fill your lungs with, the fire is your blood flowing through your body and digestive system, the water is your sweat, and the earth is your bones and structure.